mkadlof/plepiseq-wgs-pipeline/README.md

 It supports both **Illumina (paired‑end)** and **Oxford Nanopore (single‑end)** reads and can run on aHPC cluster (SLURM profile provided), or in the cloud.

+This project is part of [PleEpiSeq](https://www.pzh.gov.pl/projekty-i-programy/plepiseq/) project, co-funded by the European Union.

 ---

 ## Table of contents